-There are many ways to calibrate a monitor, but the most common method employs a calibrated tristimulus colorimeter which allows you, using the screen's settings as well as software-based calibration profiles, to adjust the monitor's output to match an absolute reference accurately.
+There are many ways to calibrate a monitor, but the most common method employs a calibration tool: a calibrated tristimulus colorimeter.
+This allows you, using the screen's settings as well as software-based calibration profiles, to adjust the monitor's output to match an absolute reference accurately.
 For most people, this isn't very accessible since it requires an investment, often costing hundreds of dollars in equipment and software, or the contracting of a professional calibrator which can also cost a significant amount.

 The easiest calibration setting is one that most people have probably already used.
 The backlight setting changes the amount of light your monitor outputs, effectively making it brighter.
 Changing the backlight level on your monitor does not alter the accuracy of your screen significantly, so feel free to set it to whatever looks good to you.
 It is sometimes called brightness, which can be confusing.
 Generally, if there is a single setting called brightness, it refers to the backlight, and if there is both backlight and brightness, the backlight is the one you should be changing (as the brightness setting alters the gamma calibration which we will look at later on).